 Basiq status page and the Rectification Schedule

-There are a couple of links which might be of interest if you're experiencing a quirk in your CDR data being retrieved, or there is some sync issue with your bank at the moment.
+There are a couple of links that might be of interest if you're experiencing a quirk in your CDR data being retrieved or there is some sync issue with your bank at the moment.